What Is the Most Appropriate Placement for Children Who Are Blind or Low Vision?

 As to the question of attending a state school for the blind, whether private or state-run, each child has his or her unique reasons for attending the school.
 The goal is almost always to address the reasons and return the child to the local school program in a matter of months or more likely years.
 Very few children exclusively attend a school for the blind for all of their school programming.

 What are the choices or ingredients for creating a balanced mix?
 The two most prominent are the placement within a school setting and after-school programs.
 You will find that the current trend is towards inclusive environments (meaning, to include your child with sighted peers), providing opportunity to make friends from the neighborhood.
-For example, you may choose a resource room or itinerant teaching, but take advantage of your state school for the blind’s short-term programs that introduce your child to peers with visual impairments.
+For example, you may choose a resource room or itinerant teaching, but take advantage of your state school for the blind’s short-term programs that introduce your child to peers with blindness or low vision.
 Summer and weekend programs, in particular, may give the chance to network with peers and discuss issues, tips, and techniques for dealing with vision loss in a sighted world.

 A combination of environments will offer your child a greater variety of activities to help him or her develop appropriate social skills for use in the general community and the specialized skills needed to compensate for vision loss.
 The goal is to give your child the opportunity to maximize his or her personal, educational, and employment potential.